chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 ### 3.05 - [Naveen Kumar Chandaluri]As a user, I want to navigate between multiple pages (Home (list of active courses), + New Course, View a Set of Codewords and Confirm Delete Course).

-### 3.06 - As an instructor, I want to see the calculated count of students and codewords when I edit or view a course with the unique name, list of students, codeword set, start and end date.
+### 3.06 -[Shivani Reddy Dodla] As an instructor, I want to see the calculated count of students and codewords when I edit or view a course with the unique name, list of students, codeword set, start and end date.

 ### 3.07 - [Sravya Kancharla] As an instructor, I want to delete an existing course once it is completed.